Monthly Educational Sessions

 Immersion Course - is held during July and August.
 The object of this course is to provide a thorough grounding and assimilation of basic anesthetic information.
 This course enables CA-1 residents to rapidly acquire sufficient theoretical knowledge, so they can better understand what they are learning clinically, and function as trainee consultants, rather than technicians.

-Regular Course – is an annual didactic series that runs from September through June.
-Each week, an attending and a resident provides an educational teaching course covering a set topic from ABA/ITE curriculum.
+Regular Course – is an annual didactic series that runs from September through June where every resident has 2 hours of protected time each week where an attending and a resident provides an educational teaching course covering a set topic from ABA/ITE curriculum.
 There is a separate curriculum for CA-1 residents (WEB – Wednesday Educational Block) geared towards the ABA – Part 1A Basic Examination.
-The second didactic course (THEB = Thursday Educational Block) is designated as a 2 year curriculum based on the ABA/ITE syllabus geared towards the ABA Part 1B Exam.
+The CA-2 and CA-3 residents lead the THEB (THEB = Thursday Educational Block) is designated as a 2 year curriculum based on the ABA/ITE syllabus geared towards the ABA Part 1B Exam.
 In the month of August, THEB sessions consist of practice management, legal issues and financial planning.

 Friday Morning Meetings – Departmental level meetings with faculty, residents and fellows, with presentations consisting of visiting professors, grand rounds, mortality and mobility and journal clubs.